Dortmund North Rhine-westphalia, Germany Travel Guide

 An up-and-coming creative quarter with art galleries, studios, and independent shops.
 A dynamic cultural focus and good transport links.

-The historic part of the Hörde district, offering a mix of traditional shops and someone from the area feel.
+The historic part of the Hörde district, offering a mix of traditional shops and a local feel.
 Authentic and near Phoenix See.

-All it's generally safe in these areas.
+All areas are generally safe.
 Standard urban precautions apply, especially late at night.
 The area near the Hauptbahnhof can seem less secure after dark.

-Smart booking helps secure suitable accommodation for your trip.
+Smart booking helps secure suitable lodging for your trip.

-During Borussia Dortmund home matches, places to stay can book up fast and prices may rise significantly.
+During Borussia Dortmund home matches, accommodation can book up fast and prices may rise significantly.

 The holiday season sees high demand.
 Book early if visiting for the Christmas markets.